-In 1790, a brilliant young Engineer, Robert Stevenson (cousin of Robert Louis Stevenson), designed a lighthouse, incorporating innovative new methods.
-There was uproar at the time, however Robert Stevenson argued that his design had to be creative in order for the lighthouse to stand the test of time.
+In 1790, a brilliant young Engineer, Robert Stevenson (grandfather of Robert Louis Stevenson), designed a lighthouse, incorporating innovative new methods.
+There was uproar at the time because the conservative folk thought it was a risk to engage (unproven) creative building methods, however Robert Stevenson argued that his design had to be creative in order for the lighthouse to stand the test of time.
 Bellrock Lighthouse still shines its warning to sailors – and is the oldest seafaring lighthouse in the world today.

 The Bellrock story encompasses the vision for Bellrock Broking: